Fall in Michigan: Pure Michigan Fall Color

-Fall in Michigan isn’t just about the color and what you can see: it’s also about the sounds, the smells and a general feeling of comfort.
+Fall in Michigan isn’t just about the color and what you can see: it’s also about the sounds, the smells and a general cozy feeling.

 Add to that the sun sparkling on a quiet, deep blue lake, or the foamy tops of the Great Lakes waves as they pound the beach with their fierce fall fury: it’s autumn in Michigan.

-Read on to discover trip ideas for color drives and places to visit this fall.
-We’ve also got the latest fall colors prediction to help you plan your trip!
+Read on to discover trip ideas for color drives and places to visit this fall and scroll to the bottom for a handy interactive Google map.
+We’ve also got the latest fall colors predictions and a Michigan fall color update to help you plan your trip!

 Michigan Fall Tours

 It’s not just the fresh air blowing in off the lake or the deep blue waters alive with white-capped waves rolling into shore and splashing on a wide, sandy beach.

 It’s a feeling in the air: brisk, brilliant and beautiful.
 It’s autumn in Michigan.